zyw229/blog/blog/content/posts/macro002.md

 This sends a dangerous signal to the market.
 Once the sentiment changes and investors turn risk-adverse, everyone will be pushed inward on the risk curve.
 The RRP, being the higest yield on the risk-free curve, will be acting like a black hole sucking up all the liquidity that has been fueling this bull run.

 However, the market is not doomed yet.
-Ironically, the best thing that could happen to keep this bull run going might be a prolonged US banking crisis.
+Ironically, the best thing that could happen to keep this bull run going might actually be a prolonged US banking crisis.